This chapter introduces you to Oracle Virtual Directory, its services and architecture, and includes the following topics

 Today's directory servers are designed as specialized databases and by themselves, they do not provide enterprises with the tools needed to connect all possible applications into a single enterprise directory.
 With very few exceptions, no company has a single enterprise directory.

 According to analysts, the majority of companies have several (five or more) directories used company-wide.
 If their intent is to provide data to an application that is used by multiple business partners, then the number of directories increases by at least the number of business partners using the application.
-Oracle believes that most enterprises will need multiple tiers of directory services both internally and externally.
+Oracle believes that most enterprises need multiple tiers of directory services both internally and externally.
 Oracle Virtual Directory is one of the best ways to provide this requirement without duplicating data and without incurring large replicated infrastructure costs.

 Typical directory and database technology fails to resolve issues that arise when corporations are made up of independent business units, divisions and partners.
 Today's directory server technology forces companies to build a single managed data infrastructure that requires huge political discussions on the following topics: